-Disclaimer: My fellow travellers have indicated that they feel there is an element of hyperbole in my description of Broome.
+Disclaimer: My fellow travellers have indicated that they feel there is an element of hyperbole and negativity in my description of Broome.
 For those from Broome who feel that their town is misrepresented please bear in mind that this blog only has the accuracy of the average Murdoch rag.

 Also Kaylee would like it known that I refused to enter the water, initially, at Cable Beach, due to stingers (according to her three harmless brown jellyfish) and she feels that this demonstrated an almost unbelievable level of wussiness.
-But why anyone would go in the water with stingers when there is no surf, beats me?
+But why anyone would go in the water with stingers when there is no surf beats me?

 Broome provided some of the more interesting behaviour patterns by our small group of travellers.